John Richard Eiser: Academic career

 Eiser began his career at the University of Oxford where he obtained a BA in psychology in 1966.
 He was strongly influenced by Henri Tajfel who was working there at that time.
 He proceeded to the London School of Economics where he completed his PhD which led to his first book authored with his fellow student Wolfgang Stroebe.

 He then obtained a post at the University of Bristol where he had the opportunity of further working with Tajfel who was editing the series European Monographs in Social Psychology.
 Eiser and Stroebe’s book was the third monograph in this series.
+Eiser subsequently became executive editor of the series.

 Eiser then returned to London where he obtained a research post at the Addiction Research Unit at the Institute of Psychiatry.
-Here he worked with Michael Russell on the psychology of smoking and drug use.
+Here he worked with Martin Jarvis, Michael Russell Martin Raw, Stephen Sutton and others on the psychology of smoking and drug use.
 He began to expand his reputation in the emerging field of health psychology.
 He helped organise a conference on the subject with the Welsh Branch of the British Psychological Society.

 He was then appointed Professor of Psychology at the University of Exeter with the remit to expand research in this area.
 He remained at Exeter for ten years and then moved to the University of Sheffield as head of the Department of Psychology.
 He remained there until his retirement in 2006.